lonycell/grafana.v7/docs/sources/enterprise/datasource_permissions.md

 Data source permissions allow you to restrict access for users to query a data source.
 For each data source there is a permission page that allows you to enable permissions and restrict query permissions to specific **Users** and **Teams**.

-> Only available in Grafana Enterprise.
+> Only available in ThingSPIN Enterprise.

 ## Enable data source permissions